benchristel/process-to-processes/src/about-this-book/index.md

 # About This Book

-Software engineering is a joyful, social activity.
+At its best, software engineering is a joyful, social activity.
 It is also an intellectual activity, of course—but you already knew that.

 My first purpose in writing this book is to show you that writing bug-free, efficient, maintainable software does *not* have to be a bureaucratic, soul-deadening exercise.
 To make really high-quality software, and do so sustainably, necessarily involves the most human (some would say the most "childlike") parts of ourselves: enthusiasm, kindness, wonder, and even the possibility of grief.